Namespace priority

 For example, assume that there are two profiles:

-• The first profile represents John.
+• Profile 1 represents John.

-• The second profile represents Jane.
+• Profile 2 represents Jane.

-If the John and Jane share a device, then the ECID (web browser) transfers from one person to another.
+If John and Jane share a device, then the ECID (web browser) transfers from one person to another.
 However, this does not influence the segment membership information stored against John and Jane.

 If the segment qualification criteria were solely based on anonymous events stored against the ECID, then Jane would qualify for that segment